ON CHOOSING THE POEMS

 Because we could not focus on all the poems in the fascicle and have already discussed several in earlier posts, we chose poems that exemplify Fascicle 12’s imagery of God and sound, and the ambivalence and agnosticism in relation to these motifs.
 Each poem, except perhaps “I taste a liquor never brewed –” questions the power of the divine, either in an abstract concept labeled immortality or in the being of God.
 “Many a phrase” stands out in this respect due to its lack of direct godlike imagery, but the last two lines may skirt the subject, especially in the context of this fascicle: “Say it again, Saxon! / Hush, only to me!”
 Saxon is usually associated with Dickinson’s Master Letters, and the identity of the Master could be taken to be God as well.

 In terms of sound, “I got so I could hear his name –” and “Many a phrase has the English language –” both explore sound as an agent of “extasy,” love, fear, power, and perhaps even divine manifestations.
-Every poem also has a unique metric rhythm to it, especially when Dickinson’s own written line breaks are taken into account.
+Every poem also has a unique metric rhythm to it, especially when we take Dickinson’s own written line breaks into account.

 “I taste a liquor never brewed -” starts the fascicle off, and hence colors the fascicle’s first impressions and initial thematic explorations.
 Perhaps this fascicle means to inebriate the reader, or transport the reader to another scale of space.
 It is worth thinking about the differences of scale in this fascicle as well–starting as small as bees and butterflies, ending with God and immortality.